Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 Can I use recruiting email templates for candidates in Europe (GDPR)?

-Yes, but you must establish "legitimate interest" as your legal basis, clearly explain how you obtained their contact info, and provide an easy opt-out mechanism.
-Include language like: "I found your profile via [source] and believe this role aligns with your experience in [skill].
-You can opt out of future recruiting emails here: [link]."
-Document your legitimate interest assessment and honor deletion requests within 30 days.
-For EU candidates, avoid purchased lists—use publicly available information only.
+Yes, but you must establish “legitimate interest” as your legal basis, clearly explain how you obtained their contact information, and provide an easy opt-out in every message.
+Include a line such as: “I found your profile via [source] and believe this role aligns with your experience in [skill].
+You can opt out of future recruiting emails here: [link].”
+Document your legitimate-interest assessment, honor deletion requests promptly, and rely on publicly available information rather than purchased lists for EU candidates.